christiansassi/embedded-project/README.md

 };
 ```

-Finally, the received message can be retrieved by calling the `getMessageUART()` function of the UART object.
-The ESP32 first checks the availability of the serial port using the `SerialPort.available()` function, and if it is available, it reads the port's buffer using `SerialPort.read()`.
+Finally, the received message can be retrieved by calling the `getMessageUART()` method of the UART object.
+The ESP32 first checks the availability of the serial port using the `SerialPort.available()` method, and if it is available, it reads the port's buffer using `SerialPort.read()`.

 Each message has a maximum length of 8 bits.
 To enable communication between the MSP432 and the ESP32, the MSP432 sends a start and end bit for each message and they can vary.
 The value to be sent is split into 8-bit chunks, so the number of chunks can vary based on the size of the value and at the end they are reassembled.
 To preserve decimal values and work with integer numbers only, the value is multiplied by 10 or 100, converted to an integer, and sent.
 In this way it's possible to preserve up to two decimal digits.
 Finally, the end bit is then transmitted.